tlylt/roofind/index.md

 - What are your thoughts on the process of finding a room?

 ## User Findings

+I have summarized my findings from the initial interviews as follows.
 ### Pain points
-- Existing applications have too much advertisements that makes it difficult to look at the relevant information posted by home owners.
+- Existing applications have too much advertisements that makes it difficult to look at the relevant information posted by home owners
-- Not sure of the type and status of the other tenants in the flat (if any).
+- Not sure of the type and status of the other tenants in the flat (if any)
-- Want to know about the convenience of the flat (e.g. nearby shops, restaurants, etc.)
+- Want to know about the convenience of the flat (e.g. nearby shops, restaurants, etc)
-- Want to know about the pricing and payment options.
+- Want to know about the pricing and payment options

 ### Some exising applications/tools for finding room
 - propertyguru